Story Skeleton—Pride & Prejudice

 An analysis of the plot points and narrative structure in Jane Austen's PRIDE AND PREJUDICE

-Arguably Jane Austen’s most popular novel, Pride and Prejudice hits all the high points of the romance cycle—and is considered by many to be foundational to the genre.
+Arguably Jane Austen’s most popular novel, Pride and Prejudice hits all the high points of the romance arc—and is considered by many to be foundational to that genre.
 Austen builds each protagonist’s trials into the narrative structure in a nicely symmetrical fashion before and after the midpoint.
-What’s interesting about this novel in terms of craft is the way she experiments with free indirect discourse within the omniscient point of view.
+What’s interesting about this novel in terms of craft is how she experiments with free indirect discourse within the omniscient point of view (don’t worry, we’ll explain).

 Also notable is her frank portrayal of a woman’s plight in nineteenth-century England.
 When it came to marriage, love was a luxury that not many women could afford.
 Austen juxtaposes the hope of finding true love with the reality of marrying for financial security—all set against a backdrop of a highly classed society.